-All students come to Hyden, Kentucky for Frontier Bound, an orientation to the Frontier School of Midwifery and Family Nursing (FSMFN).
-During the four-day experience, students meet members of their faculty and staff, their advisor, and their fellow students.
+All students are required to come to Hyden, Kentucky for Frontier Bound, an orientation to the Frontier School of Midwifery and Family Nursing (FSMFN).
+During the four-day session, students meet members of their faculty and staff, their advisor, and their fellow students.
 Time is spent learning skills needed for distance learning, making lifelong friends, reviewing courses, asking questions, and beginning to plan how to be a Frontier student after returning home.
 Frontier Bound is an experience in fun, learning, and friendship.
 During Frontier Bound, students stay on the historic FSMFN campus and are pampered with delicious home-cooked meals.
+Students must attend all Frontier Bound sessions in order to be eligible to enroll in their selected program of study.

-Levels I and II: Foundations for Practice and Clinical Management for Specialty Care in 4-8 terms depending on whether the student is fulltime or part-time.
+Levels I and II: Foundations for Practice and Clinical Management for Specialty Care

+Students complete coursework for Levels I and II in their community.
+This web-based course of study is completed in 4-8 terms depending on whether the student is full-time or part-time.
 Students are in frequent contact with their faculty and fellow students through e-mail, forums and phone.
 They also receive guidance and support from their Student Advisor and Department Chair.